Relational Concept Bottleneck Models: Discussion

-\paragraph{Limitations} The main limitation of relational CBMs consists in their limited scalability to very large domains, akin to all existing relational systems (even outside deep learning and AI).
-Extensions of relational CBMs may include automating the generation of relational templates $b$, the calibration of template widths $w$, and the construction of reduced set of variables' substitutions $\Theta$.
+\textbf{Limitations.} A limitation of relational CBMs consists in their limited scalability to very large domains.
+This limitation is shared with all existing relational systems, and most relational models have to rely on simplifying heuristics to scale to large relational structures like knowledge graphs \citep{zhang2020efficient,qu2020rnnlogic}.
+Another limitation of R-CBMs lays in the need for the definition of a relational concept bottlenecks, which acts as an architectural inductive bias, restricting the search space.
+Future extensions of relational CBMs can relax the need of an external template definition by including an automatic calibration of template widths, the construction of reduced set of variables' substitutions, or the automatic generation of the relational templates.

-\paragraph{Conclusions} This work presents relational CBMs, a family of concept-based models specifically designed for relational tasks while providing simple explanations for task predictions.
-The results of our experiments show that relational CBMs: (i) match the generalization performance of existing relational black-boxes (as opposed to non-relational CBMs), (ii) support the generation of quantified concept-based explanations, (iii) effectively respond to test-time interventions, and (iv) withstand demanding settings including out-of-distribution scenarios, limited training data regimes, and scarce concept supervisions.
-While relational CBMs already represent a significant extension of standard CBMs, they also pave the way to further investigate the extension of CBMs as a way to improve interpretability in GNNs and to explain KGE predictions.
+\textbf{Conclusions.} This work presents R-CBMs, a family of concept bottleneck models designed for relational tasks.
+The results of our experiments show that R-CBMs: (i) match the generalization performance of existing relational black-boxes, (ii) support the generation of quantified concept-based explanations, (iii) effectively respond to test-time interventions, and (iv) withstand demanding settings including out-of-distribution scenarios, and low data regimes.
+R-CBMs represent a significant extension of standard CBMs, and pave the way to further investigations using CBMs to improve interpretability in GNNs and to explain KGE predictions.